GaoQ1/rasa-nlu-editor/README.md

 - `$ npm run build`
 - `$ npm link`

-from here, the `$ rasa-nlu-trainer` command will start the development version
+from here, the `$ rasa-nlu-editor` command will start the development version

 run `$ npm run build` again to update the build

-run `$ npm unlink && npm i -g rasa-nlu-trainer` to use the npm version again
+run `$ npm unlink && npm i -g rasa-nlu-editor` to use the npm version again

 This project was bootstrapped with [Create React App](./CRA_README.md).